yilin-z10/recipener/README.md

 # recipener
 Identifying Ingredients from Recipe Instructions Using a Weakly Supervised Approach

-**recipe_database_construction.py** is used to annotate instruction manually.
-This script processes each original sentence one at a time, ensuring a focused and detailed annotation process.

-**ingredientsmapping_SentenceSeg_traditional.py** is a script designed for annotating recipe instructions.
-It takes a list of known ingredients and instruction sentences as input and maps these ingredients to the sentences by identifying their positions.
-For each instruction, the script:
-1. Checks if any known ingredient is present in the text as a substring.
-2. Records the start and end indices of each matched ingredient.
-3. Stores the results in a dictionary, where:
-   - Keys are ingredient names.

-   - Values are lists of tuples in the format `(start, end, "INGREDIENT")`.

-**labeling_instructions_snorkel.py** using snorkel with four label functions to annotate instructions.

-**training_robertabase.py** trained a RoBERTa-base model to implements NER task for ingredients.

 # Recipe Ingredient Extraction Pipeline with Weak Supervision